-Revision Version Date Reason for Change V1.O December 2024 Initial Version based on Training Workbook for Migrating Web Managers
+Revision Version Date Reason for Change V1.O December 2024 Initial Version based on Training Workbook for Migrating Web Managers V1.1 May 2025 Minor changes based on user feedback, WP changes and SiteWorks feature updates

 Section 1 - Introduction

 This guide focuses on the site Administrator responsibilities.
 The accompanying SiteWorks Foundation Editing Guide (the Editing Guide) focuses on creating and editing content.
 For many Web Managers these two guides will be all they will need but those with a more technical bias or wanting more complex applications are likely to find the answers in the User Guide on the SiteWorks website.